 - This is invaluable if the device is lost, stolen, or compromised and needs to be wiped clean.

-- Using a virtual private network (VPN) provides an added layer of security by encrypting internet traffic.
-Be sure to connect to the VPN before using unsecured networks or public WiFi.
+- Public wireless networks and hotspots are not secure, which means that anyone could potentially see what you are doing on your laptop or smartphone while you are connected to them.
+Using a virtual private network (VPN) provides an added layer of security by encrypting internet traffic.
+Be sure to connect to the VPN before using unsecured networks or public Wi-Fi.

 - This is especially valuable if your device is lost, stolen or compromised.